Skip to Content

 Mesothelioma.com logo

 Being a parent, my biggest fear is my child getting sick.
 I think that is a constant fear, regardless of how old your child is.
 So when I was diagnosed with mesothelioma, my parents had to face that fear.
 I was their child, their baby, and now I was fighting for my life.
 Then, with me being a new mom, they had to take over my role as a parent while I was in Boston for my surgery.
-They were much more than Grandma and Grandpa—they were, in every sense of the word, parents to her in our absence.
+They were much more than Grandma and Grandpa—they were, in every sense of the word, parents to them in our absence.

 Navigating airports after having a lung removed is challenging at best– I had arranged for wheel chair assistance to get me from the airplane to baggage.
 As the attendant wheeled me up the ramp to the receiving area, I caught a glimpse of my mom.
 The look on her face is not one I will soon forget.
 It was 100 emotions all at once.
 Fear, gratitude, pity, sorrow, happiness– too many emotions fighting to get out and the only thing that could surface were tears.
 I’m sure it was a shock to see me, pale, noticeable thinner and frail– not the girl who she had left in the airport a little over a month earlier.
 As we made our way to the baggage area, I pretended that everything was fine and tried to joke.
 I joked about being helped in a wheel chair, saying having one lung does have its advantages.
 But nothing helped.
 She was strangely quiet.
 Something more was going on.
 We got my bags and made our way to the car.

 After a very fast weekend, we said our goodbyes to Cameron, and made plans for his next visit, which would coincide with my trip home.
 We planned to go home at the end of April, beginning of May, right before I was to start chemo.
 Cams would drive out, pick up all of our stuff and myself, and the two of us would drive back to Minneapolis.
-My mom would fly out with Lily a week later.
+My mom would fly out with the baby a week later.

 It was during the last weekend in Spearfish that the true meaning of “it takes a village” was revealed to me.
-Some friends of mine and my parents put together a chili feed benefit for Cameron, Lily, and I to help offset some of the medical and travel expenses.
+Some friends of mine and my parents put together a chili feed benefit for Cameron, our baby, and me to help offset some of the medical and travel expenses.
 Cams and I were absolutely blown away by the number of people and the amount of support that surrounded us.
 All the people from my hometown came out to help us.
 Our travel back and forth to Boston didn’t seem so daunting anymore.
 The money raised from that benefit paid for many airline tickets and hotel rooms.
 Cams and I finally got into the car and drove those 600+ miles home on the first of May– our hearts filled with love, and hope.
 My appointment in Boston had been great and now I was to start the next leg on this cancer journey– chemotherapy.